Last Updated on

 - Fill the lettuce leaves with the chicken mixture.

-- Serve with hoisin sauce (optional).
+- Drizzle with hoisin sauce and eat with your fingers.

 Made this recipe?
 It would be awesome if you could leave a rating.
 No need to type anything, just tap or click the stars in the recipe card and you’re done.
 Thanks!